opnfv/yardstick/docs/testing/user/userguide/11-vtc-overview.rst

 assumptions:

-* third parties unaffiliated with either source or recipient are able to inspect each IP packet’s payload
+* third parties unaffiliated with either source or recipient are able to inspect each IP packet's payload

-* the classifier knows the relevant syntax of each application’s packet payloads (protocol signatures, data patterns, etc.).
+* the classifier knows the relevant syntax of each application's packet payloads (protocol signatures, data patterns, etc.).

 The proposed :term:`DPI` based approach will only use an indicative, small number of the initial packets from each flow in order to identify the content